There is the tiniest spark of hope in the face of a malignant cancer that is eating away at the natural world. beautiful

 Where I have to start instead is with the opposite of hope.
 The West African black rhino has gone the way of the dodo, which is to say it has become extinct.
 This is not to imply it has gone the way of the Saber-tooth tiger or the T-rex, creatures which came to extinction as a natural end.
 For, while it is true to say the tree of life sometimes springs off a new branch and prunes back on an old one, that is not the way the West African black rhino went to the wall.
 Instead, they reached their end in the most insidious of ways.
 Wiped off the face of the earth by a predator unlike any other.
 One that hunts not for its own survival but for lesser reasons.
 The predator is known as man.

 Remember that malignant cancer I mentioned at the start, that would be us.

 We, the human race, have hunted the Rhino for sport, destroyed its habitat, then poached and finally killed off this great West African herbivore.
 We, as a species, have ended the existence of a creature with no natural predators.
 A majestic creature that can draw a line of descent back millions of years.
-Only to be killed off by a predatory species who has hunted them, not to eat, not to feed our young, or maintain our own survival.
+Only to be killed off by a predatory species who have hunted them, not to eat, not to feed our young, or maintain our own survival.
 One which has hunted them because we covert only one piece of the rhino.
 The single piece of them which makes them so recognisable and unique among creation, their horns.

-Yes, thats it, for their horns.
+Yes, that’s it, for their horns.

-The rest of the carcas is just leave to rot.
+The rest of the carcas is just left to rot.
 The hunters do not even butcher it for meat.
 Maybe it feeds a few hyena’s and buzzards but otherwise is just wasted flesh putrefying in the West African sun.
 Or at least, the hunters did, as I say, the rhinos are all gone now.

 Why then do we hunt them for their horn?
 Why would one species hunt another just to cut off one small part of it?